 Another point of growing concern relates to how arbitration can create, as National magazine puts it, “an alternate system of justice” that more often than not rules in the company’s favor and leaves litigants feeling like they have not rightfully received their day in court.

-To see standard employment agreements and arbitration provisions, visit our Small Business Law Library!
+To see standard employment agreements, arbitration provisions, and sample arbitration clause language, visit our Small Business Law Library!